link89/selenium-federation/README.md

 ## Introduction
 `selenium-federation` is a lightweight solution to set up a cross-platform browser farm which is compatible with `selenium-grid`.

-The followings are the goals of this project:
+The followings are the major goals of this project:

-* Simple: It should be easy enough to run or make contribution to this project.
+* Simple: It should be easy enough to run or make contributions to this project.
 * Lightweight: It is designed to support a browser farm with at most 20 nodes.
 * Unblock Limitations of Existed Solutions: see [here](#differentiation-from-selenium-4).

-The following are NOT this project's main focus (at this for now):
+The following are NOT this project's main focus (at least for now):

 * Zero configuration: You should try [webdriver-manager](https://github.com/angular/webdriver-manager) or [selenium-standalone](https://github.com/vvo/selenium-standalone) instead.
 They are great tools.
 * Distributed architecture: The project chooses federated architecture for simplicity's sake.
 It's good enough to run a farm with at most 20 nodes.